greedy17/ManagrAI/README.md

 `~/ngrok http 8000 --subdomain thinknimble`

 *Please Note Only One user can be using ngrok forwarded to the same subdomain at a time*

+### Key Notes
+**server/manage.py process_tasks is responsible for grabbing all background tasks**

+*If any code changes that is used by the task processor you need to restart it to use the updated code*

+### Commands

+**server/manage.py reinitsfsync <user email>**
+- this will init a bg task to resync resource (saleslforce object rows)

+**server/manage.py reinitsffieldsync <user email>**
+- this will init a bg task to resync resource fields (saleslforce object fields)

+**server/manage.py initresourcesync <user email>**
+- this comand is an automated cron job in prod it initiates the sync for all users every 10 mins ***as long as their previous flow has reached 100%***

+**server/manage.py initobjectfieldsync <user email>**
+- this comand is an automated cron job in prod it initiates the sync for all users every 12 hours ***as long as their previous flow has reached 100%***

+**server/manage.py manuallyrefreshsftoken <user email>**
+- this comand can be used to manually refresh an sf token if for some reasone the while loop in functions cannot do it

+**server/manage.recreateslackforms <user email>**
+- this comand can be used to manually recreate slack forms ***USE THIS COMMAND SPARINGLY AS IT WILL CLEAR ORG FORMS AND WILL BREAK THE REVIEW CONTACTS BUTTON FOR ALL EXISTING USER SLACKS THAT HAVE NOT BEEN COMPLETED SINCE THAT FORM SAVES DATA ON WORKFLOWS***

+**server/manage.py sfsynclogs <user email>**
+- this comand can will email a report (to whomever is the staff email in your .env) of a users resource sync flows we can use this to check on whether a user has failed their latest sync.
+If they have then the automated resync will not work

+            user : email@email-2ccd88a1-b19a-40de-96ed-d003c07f0a1e
+            total_workflows : 118
+            total_incomplete_workflows : 2
+            todays_workflows : 46
+            todays_failed_flows : 0
+            latest_flow : March 26, 2021, 6 p.m. // if the latest flow here is not recent and it has todays_failed_flows assume it wont auto resync init a new flow manually

 ## Staging Environment